fraigo/git_tutorial/content/git-projects.md

 git commit -m "Message to be recorded in your transaction".
 ```

-Also, there is a shortcut to automatically **add files and commit at the same time** using the `-A` option .
+Also, there is a shortcut to automatically **add files and commit at the same time** using the `-a` option .

 ```bash
 # command-by-command